SpicyBananaUI/StableDiffusionDestopApp/README.md

 **Prerequisites for building:**
 - .NET SDK installed
 - Python 3.10 or 3.11 installed
-- (Optional) Inno Setup 6 for automatic compilation
+- Inno Setup 6 for automatic compilation

 **What the build process does:**
 1. Creates an embedded Python environment with minimal dependencies